 Well, it looked like it was up to Sam to convince her friends that Willow shouldn't go.
 Looking at Willow's face, Sam suspected they had little chance of success.

-Buffy went first "Look, Will, I can understand why you'd want to go - hey, I've been there too, remember? - but I don't think that going of and fighting for the Airforce is you.
+Buffy went first "Look, Will, I can understand why you'd want to go - hey, I've been there too, remember? - but I don't think that going off and fighting for the Airforce is you.
 You've always hated the violence, been all about researching and magic.
 But you'll be going and fighting on other planets, Will, and I just don't think you should."

 "Buffy, thanks, but there's still researching to do.
 And I'm not afraid of fighting if it needs to be done.
 I've done it here, and I've nearly died here.
 I think it's about time I nearly die somewhere else."
+Willow said.

 "Well, if it's nearly dying you want, I should tell you that we've all died at one time or another." said Daniel, wryly.

 "See, Buffy, they've got an even worse track record than you have."
+Willow said.

 Xander went next.
 "Will, I don't think you should go.
 You're our rock - even the Mayor knew that - and I think that, without you we'll fly apart, or go crazy, or die, or something.
-We need you Will."
+We need you, Will."

 "You don't.
 You really don't.
 I'm just here for moral support, you don't need me for research, for fighting, or even for bringing donuts.
 But out there, there are countless slaves and oppressed people that do need my help.
 So I'm going to help them."
+Willow said.

 "I think you should go." said Anya bluntly, and refused to say anything more on the matter.
 Willow didn't know what to say to that, but that didn't matter because Anya's views didn't matter to her much anyway.